mubaraqwahab/learn-compilers/exercises/3_9_7/README.md

 Consume the next input character.

 - **lowercase character:** append the current character to the buffer.
 - **anything else:** if the string in the buffer is equal to "true" or "false", emit a boolean token.
 If the string is equal to "null", emit a null token.
 Otherwise, emit an error token.
-Reconsume the current character in the value state.
+In any case, reconsume the current character in the value state.

+**Note:** A buffer is technically not needed.
+This literal name state could instead be expanded into multiple states where each literal character causes a transition from one of the states to another (e.g. A --t--> B --r--> C --u--> D --e--> F, where the uppercase letters are states).
+However, that would be tedious.

 ### Number start state